thomktz/FaceAI-BGImpact/README.md

 2. Additional command-line arguments allow for fine-tuning the training process:

 - `--model-type`: Required.
-The type of model to train (options: "gan", "vae").
+The type of model to train (options: "DCGAN", "VAE").
 - `--dataset-name`: Required.
 The dataset to use (options: "ffhq_raw", "ffhq_blur", "ffhq_grey").
 - `--config-path`: Path to a custom JSON configuration file.
 - `--lr`: Learning rate for the model training.